wesselporschen/DDT_nanoparticle_distribution_in_zebrafish/README.md

 Differences between mean measurements of the 2 nanoparticle groups were analyzed statistically using Mann-Whitney u-test in Rstudio, contained in Rmarkdown file.

-Part of project of the course "Drug Delivery Technology", third year course of the minor "Modern Drug Discovery" of "Bio-Pharmaceutical Sciences (BSc) at Leiden University.
+Part of project of the course "Drug Delivery Technology", third year course of the minor "Modern Drug Discovery" of Bio-Pharmaceutical Sciences (BSc) at Leiden University.
 December 2022.